luoabd/VU-2022-Greenlab/README.md

 Use `utils/tap_text.sh` to click on a UI element with text matching a given pattern through ADB.
 Use `utils/clear_cache.sh` to clear the cache (but not the data) of an application.
 Use `utils/current_app.sh` and `utils/current_url.sh` to query the currently running native or web app respectively over ADB.
+Use `utils/run_to_csv.py` to aggregate all measurements in a single table.

 ## Experiment
 The experiment can be run using the [Android Runner](https://github.com/S2-group/android-runner) with `python3 <path to android-runner> experiments/config_<part>.json`.